ryanelian/instapack/BREAKING.md

 Here are the list of breaking changes when upgrading between instapack major (or minor) versions.

+## 8.0.0

+- instapack now add the required versions of `vue-loader`, `vue-template-compiler` and `@vue/compiler-sfc` packages to the project when detected the presence of `vue` package in the project.

+- TypeScript is now version 4!

 ## 8.0.0-beta.12

 - instapack now supports ESLint 7 + TypeScript-ESLint 3!